mellow65/newt_installer/README.md

 # newt_installer
 Short script to set up a systemd service of Newt for Pangolin.
-This script only pulls the latest amd version of newt.
+This script only looks for the Linux variants, and allows you to select your CPU and pulls the latest Newt file.
 https://github.com/fosrl/pangolin

 Download Newt Installer